KoushikPraneeth/social-media/README.md

-# Social Media Platform (Reddit Clone)
+# Social Media Platform

-An end-to-end social media application inspired by Reddit.
+An end-to-end social media application.
 This project features a robust Java Spring Boot backend together with a modern React frontend built with Vite and TypeScript.
-It supports user authentication, post creation (with image upload and automatic hashtag extraction), commenting, liking, sharing, real-time notifications via WebSocket, trending hashtags, and more.
+It supports user authentication, post creation, commenting, liking, sharing, and more.

 ---